Backscattered Stokes Parameters from a Semi-Infinite Rayleigh-Scattering Medium Exposed to a Laser

 The backscattered radiation from medium exposed to a polarized laser beam is the focus of this work.
 In a previous study, the spatially-varying reflection matrix for a Rayleigh scattering, semi-infinite medium exposed to a normally directed, Gaussian beam was analyzed.
 The method of analysis was the integral transform method and a modified Ambarzumian's method.
 In this study, the spatially-varying reflection matrix is used to produce the distribution of backscattered radiation emergent from the medium for linearly and circularly polarized incident radiation.
 A circularly polarized incident beam produces a radially-varying distribution, while a linearly polarized beam produces a distribution that has both radial and azimuthal variation.
 Graphical results are presented, and comparisons are made to limiting values and experimental observations.

-A. L. Crosbie and D. W. Mueller, "Backscattered Stokes Parameters from a Semi-Infinite Rayleigh-Scattering Medium Exposed to a Laser," 44th AIAA Aerospace Sciences Meeting and Exhibit, American Institute of Aeronautics and Astronautics (AIAA), Jan 2006.
+A. L. Crosbie and D. W. Mueller, "Backscattered Stokes Parameters from a Semi-Infinite Rayleigh-Scattering Medium Exposed to a Laser," Proceedings of the 44th AIAA Aerospace Sciences Meeting and Exhibit (2006, Reno, NV), American Institute of Aeronautics and Astronautics (AIAA), Jan 2006.

 Mechanical and Aerospace Engineering

 Keywords and Phrases

 Azimuthal Variation; Backscattering; Gaussian Beam; Laser Applications; Light Polarization; Parameter Estimation; Polarization; Polarized Laser; Rayleigh Scattering

 © 2006 American Institute of Aeronautics and Astronautics (AIAA), All rights reserved.